DorinC2k/graphrag/docs/config/env_vars.md

 As of version 1.3, GraphRAG no longer supports a full complement of pre-built environment variables.
 Instead, we support variable replacement within the [settings.yml file](yaml.md) so you can specify any environment variables you like.

-The only standard environment variable we expect, and include in the default settings.yml, is `GRAPHRAG_API_KEY`.
+The only standard environment variable we expect, and include in the default settings.yml, is `GRAPHRAG_API_KEY` for Azure OpenAI models such as `gpt-4o`.
+If you are using a Hugging Face embedding model, supply a `HUGGINGFACE_API_TOKEN` instead.
 If you are already using a number of the previous GRAPHRAG_* environment variables, you can insert them with template syntax into settings.yml and they will be adopted.

 > **The environment variables below are documented as an aid for migration, but they WILL NOT be read unless you use template syntax in your settings.yml.**